Build vital skills in national security policy

 Continue working while you train with Duke’s world-class faculty to develop the critical thinking and advanced skills needed to face today’s national security issues and threats- cyber security and technology, great-power competition, intelligence, strategic deterrence, pandemics and international health security, environmental security, and economic stability.

-Sanford’s Master of National Security Policy executive degree program is a flexible, hybrid program created specifically for mid-career professionals who want to improve the skills needed to grow professionally while continuing to do the important work that keeps our world secure.
+This flexible, hybrid program is created specifically for mid-career professionals who want to grow professionally while continuing to do the important work that keeps our world secure.

 Classes meet primarily online